paulemms/paulemms.github.io/README.md

 ## R Packages

 * I have ported a [BASIC](https://github.com/paulemms/basic) interpreter to R built on the `rly` (R) and `ply` (Python) packages.
-This demonstrates how a simple sub-language can be built into R for scripting.
+This demonstrates how a domain specific language (DSL) can be built into R for high-level scripting.
 There is a demo on [ShinyBricks](http://3eeae56.online-server.cloud:3838/apps/shinyBricks/).
 * [Lab 9](https://paulemms.github.io/notebooks/lab9.html) is an example R notebook demonstrating the use of my R [datamining](https://github.com/paulemms/datamining) package on github.